MarlinFirmware/MarlinDocumentation/README.md

 ## Wanted

-- Transport all documents from old Marlin wiki into this new system.
+1. Transport all documents from old Marlin wiki into this new system.
+2. Create getting started guides to ease the Marlin learning curve for new users.

 ## License